28 February: Born in Gifu Prefecture

 Drafted, sent to China with the Japanese Army.

 Produces more than 30 volumes of criticism and translations from English to Japanese (esp.
 Saroyan and J.D.
 Salinger), as well as his own fiction.

-Discharged, reumes writing, teaching high school, and adjuncting at Universities.
+Discharged from the army, reumes writing, teaching high school, and adjuncting at Universities.

-Publishes "Amerikan sukuuru" (American School).
+Publishes "Amerikan sukuuru" ("American School").
 It wins the Akutagawa Prize, Japan's most important literary award.

 Travels to the U.S. on a Rockefeller Foundation grant to study American authors like Anderson, Faulkner and Saroyan.

 Receives the first Tanizaki Jun'ichiro Prize for Hogo kazoku (Embracing Family), a novel which deals with post-war Japan.